 Recognizing Special Olympics for 40 Years of Empowering Individuals

 I recognized Special Olympics this week in the House of Representatives on the occasion of its 40th anniversary.
 Since 1968, Special Olympics has empowered individuals with disabilities and given them confidence to face challenges in their daily lives.
 Special Olympics is a worldwide organization that provides sports training and athletic competition to more than 2.5 million people with intellectual disabilities.
 Through Special Olympics, athletes develop improved physical fitness and motor skills, greater self confidence and a more positive self image.

 Since 2007, I have served as the Honorary Chairman for the Kansas Law Enforcement Torch Run.
 Kansas Law Enforcement officers cover hundreds of miles in the Torch Run throughout the state each year and raise thousands of dollars in support of Special Olympics Kansas programs.
 Last month, I joined Special Olympics Kansas athletes, fans, volunteers and families in Wichita for the opening ceremony of the 2008 Summer Games.
-Click here to read my speech and click here to view photos from the opening ceremony of the 2008 Summer Games in Wichita.

 Learning about Progress of Trade Talks

 I met with United States Trade Representative Susan Schwab this week to discuss the progress of the World Trade Organization's (WTO) Doha Round of Trade Negotiations.
 The Doha Round is in its seventh year of negotiations.
 As our country's chief trade negotiator, Ambassador Schwab is working to create new export opportunities for American agriculture, manufactured goods and services.
 Officials will meet over the course of the next several days in Switzerland to continue negotiations.

 Agriculture Subcommittee Reviews Food Aid Delivery and Development Assistance